 Lasers produce non-ionizing radiation capable of causing eye injury.
 Lasers operating outside of the visible light region (ultraviolet or infrared) are especially hazardous.
 Laser protective eyewear shall be made available and shall be worn by all personnel within the Nominal Hazard Zone (NHZ) of Class 3 B and Class 4 lasers.
 All laser protective eyewear shall be clearly labeled with the optical density and the wavelength for which protection is afforded.
-Refer to Appendix L, Laser Classification, and the FIU Laser Safety Manual.
+Refer to Appendix I, Laser Classification.

 All purchases of Class 3B and Class 4 lasers must be authorized by the Laser Safety Officer (LSO).
 All Class 3B and Class 4 lasers (including embedded Class 3B and Class 4 lasers which may be given lower classification) must be registered with the Bureau of Radiation Control within 30 days of their receipt.
-Contact the LSO (348-0489) for any registration and safety issues.
+Contact the LSO (348-6625) for any registration and safety issues.